AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

         self.root = TrieNode()
 ```

-Awesome!
 Finally, our `PrefixTree` needs the following operations, which we'll fill in step by step:

 - `insert(self, word)`
 - `find(self, word)`